Insider Sell: CFO and Treasure - GuruFocus.com

 On May 22, 2023, William Kelly, the CFO and Treasurer of Vicarious Surgical Inc (RBOT, Financial), sold 6,479 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at Vicarious Surgical Inc, with 81 insider sells over the past year.
+This recent transaction is part of a broader trend of insider selling at Vicarious Surgical Inc, which has seen 82 insider sells over the past year.
 In contrast, there have been 18 insider buys during the same period.
 This article will provide an overview of William Kelly's role at Vicarious Surgical Inc, the company's business description, and an analysis of insider buy/sell transactions and their relationship with the stock price.

 Who is William Kelly of Vicarious Surgical Inc?